MazenAli/Car-Registration-Donostia/index.md

 On the day of the appointment, you will go here: Julio Caro Baroja Plaza, 2, 20018 Donostia, Gipuzkoa.
 You need:

-- Passport
+- Passport.
-- NIE
+- NIE.
-- Empadronamiento
+- Empadronamiento.
 - Home country papers: reg.
 I and II, COC.
 - ITV papers, ficha tecnica.
 - Form 565 that you received at the Diputación Foral, point 2.